sybozz/pharmacy-management-system/README.md

-# pharmacy-management-system
+# Pharmacy Management System
-Medicine store or pharmacy management system will let a seller find out the medicine in his store and show the exact location where the medicine is kept.
+Pharmacy Management System - A PHP project for pharmacy store to manage and find the products/medicines.

+#Purpose
+Project to lear PHP and Database throughout my Database course.